alanng10/class-lang/Info/Article/Word/a.md

 Word "valid" has meaning that is can accept.

 Word "draw" has meaning that is comp video.

+Word "brush" has meaning that is draw comp applied.

 Word "pos" has meaning that is position in signed int.